 Have you heard of the Christian flag?
-It’s one of the most recognizable flags of the religion of its namesake.
+It’s one of the most recognizable religious flags used today.
 The Christian flag has been adopted by the Federal Council of Churches, and over the years, it’s been proudly displayed in churches and religious centers across the world.
 To learn more about the Christian flag and how it came to be, keep reading.

 Overview of the Christian Flag